-The Trust recorded calls on its funds of £3,985,364 (2023: £5,306,040) in respect of two ATOL holder failures during the year.
-For prior year failures where further information has since become available, the Trust recorded additional calls on its funds of £20,145 (2023: £nil).
+For prior year failures where further information has since become available, the Trust recorded additional calls on its funds of £2,711 (2024: £20,145).
 These amounts represent both amounts paid in the year and estimated balances payable and provided for at the year end.

-For prior year failures where all expenditure has been concluded, where forecast expenditure has been revised due to the availability of more accurate information, or where claims received has been lower than anticipated, the Trust has been able to release £222,360 (2023: £38,102) back to the fund.
+For prior year failures where all expenditure has been concluded, where forecast expenditure has been revised due to the availability of more accurate information, or where claims received has been lower than anticipated, the Trust has been able to release £140,079 (2024: £222,360) back to the fund.